 Parental Expectations

-Most parents consider minimizing college costs to be important to their families.
-And 75% of parents paid a portion of the cost of their child’s college education out of their own pocket.1 Parents seek to save an average of $55,342 for this purpose.3 In addition to the average parental savings, most expect the cost of college to be a burden shared between parents and student.
+Most parents view minimizing college costs as a priority, with 74% helping to pay for their child's education.1 On average, parents aim to save $55,342 to help cover these costs.2 In addition to the average parental savings, most expect the cost of college to be a burden shared between parents and student.

-On average, parents’ income and savings contribute about 43% of tuition per year.1 The remainder is funded through a combination of student income, scholarships, grants, federal student aid, loans, and gifts from family.
-Even though many families are saving for college, 64% of families who borrow say that was always part of their plan.1
+On average, parents contributed roughly 37% of the total college education costs in the 2023-24 school year.1 The remainder is funded through a combination of student income, scholarships, grants, federal student aid, loans, and gifts from family.
+Even though many families are saving for college, 62% of families who borrow say that was always part of their plan.1

 Relaying Expectations to Children